Hale v. Committee on Character and Fitness for the State of Illinois: Illinois Supreme Court case

 Immediately after his rejection, Hale petitioned the Illinois Supreme Court to reconsider his application, and questioned the constitutionality of rejecting his application based on a set of beliefs he held, citing the First Amendment.
 The Supreme Court denied his petition.

 Justice James D. Heiple was the sole dissenting justice on the Illinois Supreme Court, writing in his dissenting opinion that the court was "speculating" about Hale's potential future actions, and argued for review to determine whether a law license may be denied based "on predictions of future actionable misconduct."
-The court of appeals pointed out that Heiple's dissent "does not reflect the state of the law," and are not binding.
+The court of appeals pointed out that Heiple's dissent "does not reflect the state of the law," and is not binding.

 U.S. Court of Appeals for the Seventh Circuit decision

 After the Supreme Court dismissed Hale's petition, Hale filed a case against the admissions board, the Third District Committee, members of the Hearing Panel, and the Illinois Supreme Court, feeling he did not receive proper judicial proceedings regarding the denial of his bar application and the perceived infringement upon his free speech rights.
 Hale cited 42 U.S.C. § 1983, which provides that "Every person who, under color of any statute, ordinance, regulation, custom, or usage, of any State ... subjects, or causes to be subjected, any citizen of the United States ... to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured in an action at law."

 On July 14, 2003, the Seventh Circuit Court of Appeals issued its decision.
 The court rejected Hale's argument, citing the Rooker-Feldman doctrine, which states that federal courts "should not sit in direct review of state court decisions," and the question became whether the Supreme Court's allowance of Hale's application's rejection counted as judicial proceedings, and whether he had a chance to litigate his case in front of them.
 The court also held that the First Amendment did not guarantee him the right to incite racial discrimination as an "officer of the court."
 They also stated that he had a fair chance to litigate his case with the Supreme Court, and that he was denied anyway.
 They also stated that the Rooker-Feldman doctrine did not allow them to review the decision of the Illinois Supreme Court.